 - They have data from an entire school district. - They propose to analyze it by simple linear regression. - However, standard regression methods of inference assume that observations are uncorrelated, whereas observations from students in the same school can be expected to be correlated. - Instead, the researchers need to use a multilevel (also called hierarchical) model that takes into account that observations from the same school may be correlated.

-C. Inappropriately Designating a Factor as Fixed or Random
+C. Inappropriately Designating an Effect as Fixed, Variable, or Random

 In Analysis of Variance and Multilevel Modeling, there are two types of factors: fixed effect and random effect.